HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 Between Cultures, Between Cities

 Olia was born in Russia and later shaped by her years in New York.
 It was there, in a city that rarely pauses, that she felt a pull in the opposite direction.
 After years working within the wellness industry, she felt a quiet nudge to travel east.
-She wanted to understand the origins of the practices she had studied and worked with.
+She wanted to understand the origins of the disciplines she had studied and worked with.

 She moved across continents, from traditional havelis to refined resorts and intimate hotels, absorbing what could not be taught in a classroom.
 She noticed that in many Asian cultures, hospitality was not staged.
 It was not transactional.
 It was woven into the fabric of daily life.